 Both depression.org.nz and lowdown.co.nz websites and associated resources provide information about depression and anxiety, and where to find help.

 Fronted by Sir John Kirwan (JK), depression.org.nz aims to support adults at risk of or experiencing depression and anxiety, along with their family and friends.
-The depression.org.nz website is being updated with new content and functionality, with an expected launch in mid-2016.
-The online self-help tool The Journal, accessible through depression.org.nz, is also undergoing an update in 2016.
+The depression.org.nz website was updated with new content and functionality in 2016, including an update to the online self-help tool The Journal.

 The lowdown.co.nz website is aimed at young people aged 12 to 20.
 First launched in 2007, the Lowdown was updated in 2015, to include updated content and functionality, adding information on anxiety as well as depression.
 The website includes a forum where young people can share their experiences and get input from both peers and trained moderators.